Ethernet: Shared medium

 A collision happens when two stations attempt to transmit at the same time.
 They corrupt transmitted data and require stations to re-transmit.
-The lost data and re-transmission reduces throughput.
+The loss of data and retransmission reduce throughput.
 In the worst case, where multiple active hosts connected with maximum allowed cable length attempt to transmit many short frames, excessive collisions can reduce throughput dramatically.
-However, a Xerox report in 1980 studied performance of an existing Ethernet installation under both normal and artificially generated heavy load.
+However, a Xerox report in 1980, published in Communications of the ACM, studied the performance of an existing Ethernet installation under both normal and artificially generated heavy load.
 The report claimed that 98% throughput on the LAN was observed.
 This is in contrast with token passing LANs (Token Ring, Token Bus), all of which suffer throughput degradation as each new node comes into the LAN, due to token waits.
 This report was controversial, as modeling showed that collision-based networks theoretically became unstable under loads as low as 37% of nominal capacity.
 Many early researchers failed to understand these results.
 Performance on real networks is significantly better.

 In a modern Ethernet, the stations do not all share one channel through a shared cable or a simple repeater hub; instead, each station communicates with a switch, which in turn forwards that traffic to the destination station.
-In this topology, collisions are only possible if station and switch attempt to communicate with each other at the same time, and collisions are limited to this link.
-Furthermore, the 10BASE-T standard introduced a full duplex mode of operation which became common with Fast Ethernet and the de facto standard with Gigabit Ethernet.
-In full duplex, switch and station can send and receive simultaneously, and therefore modern Ethernets are completely collision-free.
+In this topology, collisions are only possible if the station and switch attempt to communicate with each other at the same time, and collisions are limited to this link.
+Furthermore, the 10BASE-T standard introduced a full duplex mode of operation, which became familiar with Fast Ethernet and the de facto standard with Gigabit Ethernet.
+In full duplex, a switch and a station can send and receive simultaneously, and therefore modern Ethernet networks are completely collision-free.